caspersimon/youth-media/content/Week 4/x2  Help my kid wants to use social media (commonsense media).md

 # Background
-So, the text on canvas said that you'll recognise the [3 C's](Definitions/theories/3%20C's.md) in here.
+So, the text on canvas said that you'll recognise the [[Definitions/theories/3 C's]] in here.
 # Summary
 The text opens with "what if your kid wants to use social media?" and then advises parents to talk with their kids but also listen to them!

 They then list a couple of things to talk about with your teen, they give examples of best possible answers, and then give take-aways.
-Those take-aways really reflect the [3 C's](Definitions/theories/3%20C's.md) imo.
+Those take-aways really reflect the [[Definitions/theories/3 C's]] imo.
 Below, you will find a shortened version of that part of the article.

 > [!abstract]- Compact article
 >